LovroMagdic/Image-preprocessing/README.md

 ## This script runs on python3 and need these packages:<br />
 <br />

-CV and Pillow for image processing and various reads and writes:
+openCV for image processing and various reads and writes:
 ```
 pip install opencv-python
 ```